chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-11-13-Implement-DevOps-in-Google-Cloud-Challenge-Lab.md

    helm install cd stable/jenkins -f jenkins/values.yaml --version 1.2.2 --wait
    ```

-   This command may take a couple minutes to complete.
+   This command may take several minutes to complete.

-4. Once that command completes ensure the Jenkins pod goes to the Running state and the container is in the READY state:
+4. Once the command completed, ensure the Jenkins pod goes to the Running state and the container is in the READY state:

    ```bash
    kubectl get pods